Autism and trauma:

 The trauma of being socially rejected

-Autistic people have been socially rejected, teased and bullied throughout their lives by peers and adults, which in response, a set of coping mechanisms are learnt like masking which leads to devastating mental health problems.
-It's also common to observe Autistic kids / teens use explicit language (swearing, racial / sexist language) in some social situations, which can be a form of masking and/or a way to seek control - "if I reject them before they reject me I'll be OK".
-But again, adults misunderstand the reasons for this language and label them as 'rude' and having social deficits.
+Autistic people often experience being socially rejected, teased and bullied by peers and adults, which in response, a set of coping mechanisms are learnt like masking which leads to devastating mental health problems.
+It's also common to observe Autistic young people use explicit language (swearing, racial / sexist language) in some social situations, which can be a form of masking and/or a way to seek control: "if I reject them before they reject me I'll be OK".
+But again, adults misunderstand the reasons for this language and label them as 'rude' and 'inappropriate', and having social deficits.

 What happens when Autistic people feel dismissed?

-If the person feels unheard, unseen, ignored, dismissed, then their trust with the adult is broken.
-Their attachment system will close off.
-Their shame will grow bigger.
-They will continue to doubt their reality.
-They will continue to think they're the one that needs to change.
-They'll grow up into adults with significant mental health difficulties.
-They'll continue to deny their own feelings, because they've been conditioned to gaslight themselves.
-They'll continue to have poor self-esteem and think "what's wrong with me?" when these therapies aren't working.
-Their masking increases.
-Where these therapies / therapists are trying to work toward better mental health, the exact opposite happens: it damages their mental health.
+If the Autistic person feels unheard, ignored, and dismissed, then their trust with the adult is broken.
+Their shame will grow.
+They will continue to doubt their own reality and will think they're the one that needs to change.
+Their trauma may be unhealed.
+They'll continue to deny their own feelings because they've been conditioned to gaslight themselves.
+They'll continue to believe "what's wrong with me?" when these therapies aren't working and place the blame on themselves.
+The need to mask increases as a way for them to self-protect.

-This is not to say that ALL these therapies are equally as bad or damaging.
-As with alot of therapies, there will be components which might be helpful.
-A common phrase in recovery communities is "take what you like and leave the rest".
-E.g. DBT is often recommended for people with Borderline Personality Disorder (BPD) which as the emerging research is now showing, many autistic women are being misdiagnosed with BPD due to the huge overlap of traits with autism.
-DBT teaches self-regulation / sensory strategies (distress tolerance) to manage dysregulation, non-judgmental stances, communication / assertiveness / self-advocacy.
-CBT might be useful in helping the person become aware of their internal scripts / beliefs that might be contributing to their difficulties, and help the person begin to recognise that they way they talk to themselves isn't compassionate or nurturing.
+This is not to say that all of these therapies are equally as bad or damaging.
+As with a lot of interventions there will be components which might be helpful for the individual, depending on the nature of the problem they seek support for.
+A common phrase in recovery communities is "take what you like and leave the rest" and so adapting the therapy is crucial.
+E.g. DBT is often recommended for people with Borderline Personality Disorder (BPD) which the emerging research is showing that many Autistic women are being misdiagnosed with BPD due to the overlap of traits with autism (and stigma).
+DBT teaches self-regulation and sensory strategies to manage dysregulation, the ability to consider multiple perspectives at a given time, communication / assertiveness and self-advocacy skills.
+CBT for example might be useful in helping the person become aware of their internal scripts and schemas that may be contributing to their difficulties, and help the person begin to recognise that the way they talk to themselves isn't compassionate or nurturing.

-You can help the person manage their anxiety without invalidating and dismissing their struggles.
+Of course it's OK to help Autistic clients manage their anxiety and find ways to help them do the things they want to do.
+It's just about how this is done and the lens in which the Autistic person is viewed.
+You can help the person without invalidating and dismissing their thoughts and feelings and labelling them as 'cognitive distortions'.
 Learning to recognise feelings of excitement, sadness, anxiety and distress is important.
 Learning what your body feels like when you are in these states is important.
-Learning how to self-soothe, what sensory strategies will help you, your triggers, recognising thoughts that aren't serving you anymore, writing affirmations for yourself...these are all ways to work with anxiety in a nurturing way.
-None of them assign judgment or tell someone how they should feel.
+Learning how to self-soothe, identify your triggers, and recognising thoughts that aren't serving you anymore is important.

 Autistic children need Autistic role models.
 Finding a therapist who is Autistic (or neurodivergent) is a perfect match, and can be incredibly healing and powerful.